alexmitelman/blog/content/blog/python-best-practice/Automating Python Best Practices for a New Project.md

 ## How to install, use, and add isort to git hooks?

 VS Code (with Python extension) uses `isort` internally, so there is no additional configuration required.
-If you don't plan to use it from the command line, there is even no need to install it separately because `pre-commit` installs all dependencies to a its own separate environment.
+If you don't plan to use it from the command line, there is even no need to install it separately because `pre-commit` installs all dependencies to its own separate environment.

 But if you plan to use `isort` apart from VS Code and `pre-commit`, here is how to install it: